Window : Print

 Under direction, performs complex inspection, plan checking, and testing of hazardous processes and fire protection and extinguishing systems to insure compliance with applicable codes, ordinances, and standards; and performs other duties as assigned.

-The Senior Fire Prevention Officer is the advanced journey/senior level in the series and performs the most complex tasks and possesses a significant level of specialized, technical and functional expertise.
+The Senior Fire Prevention Specialist is the advanced journey/senior level in the series and performs the most complex tasks and possesses a significant level of specialized, technical and functional expertise.
 Incumbents exercise independent judgment in the performance of duties, with great latitude in determining work methods and assignment requirements.
 Work may require the development of recommendations consistent with directives, policies and regulations.
+This is a civilian non-firefighting classification that performs duties related fire prevention or environmental activities and compliance with fire code and environmental statutes and regulations.

-Receives direction from the Assistant Fire Marshal and may provide technical supervision which includes assigning, coordinating, training and reviewing the work of Fire Prevention Officers.
+Receives direction from the Fire Prevention Manager and may provide technical supervision which includes assigning, coordinating, training and reviewing the work of Fire Prevention Specialists.

 Examples of Duties